miriampalmetshofer/conFaceAuth/src/imposter_sample_creation/README.md

 # Imposter Sample Creation

-Script for creating stitched videos combining genuine user, black screen, and impostor segments for the controlled study.
+Scripts for creating stitched videos combining genuine user, black screen, and impostor segments for the controlled study.

-The purpose of this script is to create videos that simulate impostor attempts.
+The purpose of these scripts is to create videos that simulate impostor attempts.
 Imposter attempts normally consist of a genuine user segment followed by an impostor segment.
 The black screen segment is added in between as usually there is a delay between the genuine user and impostor in real scenarios (maybe imposter covers camera when taking over).

+## Scripts

+- **`stitch.py`** - Core video stitching functionality.
+Can be used standalone to stitch two specific videos.
+- **`batch_stitch.py`** - Batch processing script that uses `stitch.py` to create stitched videos for all participant combinations.

 ## Configuration